geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

       [GEOS-10247](https://osgeo-org.atlassian.net/browse/GEOS-10247) Reuse of service documentation references for workspace, metadata and default language

 #.
-Navigate to github tags https://github.com/geoserver/geoserver/tags
+Navigate to GitHub tags https://github.com/geoserver/geoserver/tags

    Locate the new tag from the list, and use :menuselection:`... --> Create release`